sconetto/msa-docs/msa-docs/docs/interfaces/api-auth.md

 Auth is a API using Keycloack and JWT to authenticate and manage users in the RH App Domain.
 You can view his documentation over at [API Auth Module](../../modules/api-auth).

+This API blueprint resource can be found at [API Auth Blueprint](./api-auth.apib).

 # Auth API Root [/]

 This resource does not have any attributes.
 Instead it offers the initial API affordances in the form of the links in the JSON body.